 Some may even talk about the aesthetics of the perfect site, facing west to catch a sunset or east to catch a sunrise, perhaps.

-But the perfect campsite is much like the idea of a perfect meal.
+But the perfect campsite is much like the idea of an ideal meal.

 What is perfection?
 What is the best?

 Using the meal analogy, the perfect meal may be a multi-course dinner at a five-star restaurant for some.
-The soft music and lighting, the attentive service, the large plates and heavy silverware.
-Dinner as theater essentially.
+The soft music and lighting, the attentive service, the large plates, and heavy silverware.
+Dinner as theater mainly.

 But a perfect meal I once had was a far simpler one.
 A meal had on a cold and gray winter day in Rhode Island.
-I was in town for a family visit. someone wished to visit her favorite place that she’s seen in Rhode Island: The fishing village of Galilee.
-Alas, nothing was open.
-Nothing except one restaurant bar.
+I was in town for a family visit.
+Ms. A wished to visit her favorite place that she’s seen in Rhode Island: The fishing village of Galilee.
+Alas, nothing was open—nothing except one restaurant bar.

-someone was disappointed at first.
+Ms. A. showed disappointment at first.
 She loves this part of my home state.
 Galilee is a real working fishing village, and the tourist trade is minimal compared to other well-known areas.
-You can smell the salt air, hear the seagulls and order fish from a store with a fishing boat docked just behind it.
+You can smell the salt air, hear the seagulls, and order fish from a store with a fishing boat docked just behind it.

 She loves one restaurant in particular there.
 But it was closed for the season.